mkonicek/coding-time/content/blog/figma/index.md

 ## 2. There are a lot of people to learn from

 I liked what I saw on the engineering blog and was impressed during the interview process.
-I liked the questions were realistic - simplified versions of problems you need to solve when building an app like Figma.
+The questions were realistic - simplified versions of problems you need to solve when building an app like Figma.
 I could tell my interviewers were great engineers.
 Right after the interview I already felt like I would want to work with them.

 My recruiter sent me links to LinkedIn profiles of all my interviewers.
 I did a bit more research to see who else worked at Figma.
 To name just a few people: